iCurlmyster/King-County-House-Data-Set/KC Housing Data/KC_House_Regression.md

 sess.close()
 ```

-    RMSE for Training data is: 0.3086892366409302
+    RMSE for Training data is: 0.5484583973884583
-    RMSE for Test data is: 0.6341655254364014
+    RMSE for Test data is: 0.5595935583114624
-    RMSE difference: 0.3254762887954712
+    RMSE difference: 0.01113516092300415

-So it looks like our model is not as good at predicting values for the test data set, which indicates we are likely overfitting.
-However, this is a pretty good start for a simple model.
+It seems that our model has a similar outcome for our test data as our training data with only a difference of ~0.01 with the RMSE values.
+So for a simple model this seems to be a good start.